-YouTube has implemented a new set of parental controls, providing parents with enhanced tools to monitor their teens’ online activities.
+YouTube has implemented a new set of parental controls, giving parents enhanced tools to monitor their teens’ online activity.
 One important change lets parents completely block YouTube Shorts for accounts that adults are watching.
+There are also new default reminders and a better way for younger people to make their accounts.

 New rules and controls for YouTube videos